 baby.
 The tests include:

-testing.
-The American College of Obstetrics and Gynecology advises that this blood
+College of Obstetricians and Gynecologists advises that this blood test be offered

-blood vessels, tissues, and organs.
-Ultrasounds let healthcare providers see the internal
+tissues, and organs.
+Ultrasounds let healthcare providers see the internal organs

-organs as they function.
+they function.
 They also show blood flow through blood vessels.
-Prenatal
+Prenatal ultrasound

-ultrasound may be able to find an open neural tube defect.
-Your provider may also
+may be able to find an open neural tube defect.
+Your provider may also use ultrasound

-The healthcare provider uses a long, thin needle to reach the amniotic sac.
-He or
+provider uses a long, thin needle to reach the amniotic sac.
+He or she takes the

-she takes the sample of fluid and checks it for AFP.
-The test may not be able to find
+sample of fluid and checks it for AFP.
+The test may not be able to find small or

 After birth, the healthcare provider will give your child a physical exam.